CodecoolGlobal/tech-interview-workbook-Kattkovacs/docs/module_web_with_python.md

 ### SQL

 #### How can you connect your application to a database server?
 What are the possible ways?
+With a computer language that has a developed API or driver for accessing SQL Server such as ODBC or OLE DB.
+If the database does not exist yet and you need to create it.
-For example with the help of psycopg2.
+With the help of psycopg2.
 #### When do you use the DISTINCT keyword in SQL?
 When you want to get only the unique values of a table.
 #### What are aggregate functions in SQL?
 Give 3 examples.